Typewriter

 A typewriter is a mechanical or electromechanical machine for typing characters.
 Typically, a typewriter has an array of keys, and each one causes a different single character to be produced on paper by striking an inked ribbon selectively against the paper with a type element.
-At the end of the nineteenth century, the term 'typewriter' was also applied to a person who used such a device.
+Thereby, the machine produces a legible written document composed of ink and paper.
+By the end of the 19th century, a person who used such a device was also referred to as a typewriter.

-The first commercial typewriters were introduced in 1874, but did not become common in offices until after the mid-1880s.
+The first commercial typewriters were introduced in 1874, but did not become common in offices in the United States until after the mid-1880s.
 The typewriter quickly became an indispensable tool for practically all writing other than personal handwritten correspondence.
-It was widely used by professional writers, in offices, business correspondence in private homes, and by students preparing written assignments.
+It was widely used by professional writers, in offices, in business correspondence in private homes, and by students preparing written assignments.

 Typewriters were a standard fixture in most offices up to the 1980s.
-Thereafter, they began to be largely supplanted by personal computers running word processing software.
+After that, they began to be largely supplanted by personal computers running word processing software.
 Nevertheless, typewriters remain common in some parts of the world.
-In many Indian cities and towns, for example, typewriters are still used, especially in roadside and legal offices due to a lack of continuous, reliable electricity.
+For example, typewriters are still used in many Indian cities and towns, especially in roadside and legal offices, due to a lack of continuous, reliable electricity.

-The QWERTY keyboard layout, developed for typewriters in the 1870s, remains the standard for computer keyboards.
-The origins of this layout remain in dispute.
+The QWERTY keyboard layout, developed for typewriters in the 1870s, remains the de facto standard for English-language computer keyboards.
+The origins of this layout still need to be clarified.
+Similar typewriter keyboards, with layouts optimised for other languages and orthographies, emerged soon afterward, and their layouts have also become standard for computer keyboards in their respective markets.